 We advise you to seek legal advice on Uber accident claims before taking steps to begin legal action.
 You should speak to a legal expert for this advice.
 You can do that right now with our team of advisors using the contact details at the top and bottom of this page.
 The legal advice they provide is free and carries no obligation on your part.

 You need to be aware of the fact that there is a personal injury claim time limit of three years if in the UK, meaning you have three years from the date on which the accident happened to begin a claim.
 If your accident only happened recently this means you should not feel rushed and can take time to consider what you want to do next.
-However the sooner you start gathering evidence, get seen by a doctor and seek legal advice, the better your chances might be.
+However the sooner you start gathering evidence, get seen by a doctor and seek legal advice, the better your chances might be of successfully navigating an Uber passenger accident claim.

 For different severities of injuries there are different levels of compensation to which you could be entitled.
 The more severe the injury, the longer it takes to recover and the greater impact it has on your ability to live a normal life the greater the level of compensation will be.
 For more minor injuries which you will recover from in a fairly small span of time the compensation may be just a few thousand pounds, for life changing injuries, which can include permanent paralysis, very large sums of money can be awarded.
 So for example a compensation payout for whiplash will be smaller than that awarded for a paralysis victim.